Understanding the new Kleresca Skin Rejuvenation

 As with all our skin rejuvenation procedures, we highly recommend that our patients have a consultation with our Dermatologist, who will review your skin, ensuring that no underlying conditions or problems exist that may inhibit the success of the rejuvenation or which may be exacerbated by being exposed to the treatment.
 The Dermatologist will also advise you on what results you can expect from this treatment, and whether a different treatment might be better suited to achieving the results you desire.

-Written by Dr Marianne Nolan and Naomi Crain.
+Written by Dr Marianne Nolan.

 Dr Marianne is a cosmetic physician and has a particular interest in injectables and skin rejuvenation.